ishita-CBS/2022WS_DO_Ishita/final_blog.md

 # Hierarchy, a 'natural' order?
 by Ishita Rahman

-POSTED ON: 09th November, 2022
+Posted On: 09th November, 2022

-READING TIME: 15 MINUTES
+Reading Time: 15 Minutes

 ---
 ## Introduction: